Inspired By Maine Heritage

 Revival Architecture.

 Like the more understated Colonial architecture of our area, Revival architecture is something we can always pay tribute to even if it doesn’t already appear in your home.
 Greek Revival and Gothic Revival are both common styles in Maine, with Greek Revival having been most popular among the affluent.
-In this example, we have Ellsworth’s Melatiah Jordan House (now the Ellsworth Public Library) with its six-over-six windows, arched Palladian window facing the sunrise, and columned entry.
+Columns, palladian windows, arches, and tributes to China, Egypt, and Rome are all common themes of revival architecture.

 Victorians.

 Downeast Maine saw a boom during the Victorian Era.
 By that time, the region was hitting the end of its first modern century and had established its independence from Massachusetts in 1820.
 Victorians were lavish and had a flare for the ornate.
 Victorian homes are known for their details, especially in woodwork and textiles.
 Victorian decor is a lot of fun to work with.
 It is featured in many legacy homes in the area.
-Note the details in the bay window, masonry, and broad entryway in this example, the Cranberry Lodge at the prestigious luxury hotel, the Asticou Inn in Northeast Harbor.
+Many of our local Victorian homes have large plaster ceiling medallions suited to mount crystal chandeliers.

 Rusticators.